al-caveman/cavemark/README.md

 default `# This is a heading` becomes `<h1>This is a heading</h1>`, you are free to change it to be, say, `lol This is a heading rofl`, or whatever.

+For a production demonstration of what CaveMark can do, checkout [this website](https://cave.mn); all its articles are written in CaveMark!

 # Benchmark

 Speed is not the main reason I made CaveMark.
 But I think it's interesting that